Vishwa0220/customers-docs/HA_DR_Architecture_Documentation_dt.md

 ### 1. Three-Server MongoDB Replica Set Architecture (per site)

-Each site runs a MongoDB replica set across three separate servers: Server 1 (SOAR Primary + MongoDB Primary), Server 2 (SOAR Secondary + MongoDB Secondary), and Server 3 (Arbiter for failover voting).
+Each site runs a MongoDB replica set across three separate servers: 1 Primary, 1 Secondary (data-bearing), and 1 Arbiter (voting-only, no data).
 This provides distributed HA, automatic elections, and quick recovery from server failures.

 Key properties:
-- **Server 1 - Primary (Port 27017)**: Runs SOAR Primary application + MongoDB Primary; handles all read and write operations; replicates data to Secondary
+- **PRIMARY Node (Port 27017)**: Runs SOAR Primary application + MongoDB Primary; handles all read and write operations; replicates data to Secondary
-- **Server 2 - Secondary (Port 27017)**: Runs SOAR Secondary application + MongoDB Secondary; maintains a copy of data; participates in elections; becomes Primary on failover
+- **SECONDARY Node (Port 27017)**: Runs SOAR Secondary application + MongoDB Secondary; maintains a complete copy of data; participates in elections; can become Primary on failover
-- **Server 3 - Arbiter (Port 27017)**: Runs Arbiter service only; participates in elections; does not store data; acts as tiebreaker
+- **SECONDARY Node (Arbiter - Port 27017)**: Runs Arbiter service only (labeled as "SECONDARY" in diagrams); participates in elections; **does NOT store data**; acts as tiebreaker
 - Distributed election and failover within ~15–35 seconds
-- **All operations (read + write) performed on Primary server only**
+- **All operations (read + write) performed on Primary node only**
-- When Secondary server becomes Primary, all read/write operations switch to the new Primary server
+- When the Secondary becomes Primary, all read/write operations switch to the new Primary
 - **All three MongoDB instances use port 27017**
 - **Each component runs on a separate physical/virtual machine**

 ### 2. Cross‑Site Disaster Recovery (Manual Activation)

-The DR site maintains an identical 3-server MongoDB replica set architecture as the DC site.
+The DR site maintains an identical 3-server MongoDB replica set architecture as the DC site (1 Primary + 1 Secondary with data + 1 Arbiter without data).
 DR activation is a **manual process** that requires administrator intervention.

 - **Manual DR Activation** — Administrators manually activate DR site during DC disasters
 - **Data Synchronization** — Manual periodic backups transferred over SCP (port 22) or manual oplog-based sync
 - **No Automatic Agents** — No automated backup/restore agents; synchronization performed manually or via manual cron jobs
-- **Identical Architecture** — DR site has the same 3-server structure (Server 1 Primary + MongoDB Primary, Server 2 Secondary + MongoDB Secondary, Server 3 Arbiter)
+- **Identical Architecture** — DR site has the same 3-server structure (1 Primary + 1 Secondary data-bearing + 1 Arbiter voting-only)

 Both synchronization approaches are described in the Disaster Recovery Setup section below.